Canonical Models of Adjoint Foliated Structures on Surfaces: Zariski decomposition of KF+D

-\begin{proof}[Proof of Theorem \ref{mainthm:<1/4}] By the definition of the Zariski decomposition, it suffices to show that $W$ is nef and that $W\Gamma=0$ for any component $\Gamma$ of $V$.
-The latter condition follows directly from the definition of $(D,\cF)$-chains.
-Therefore, the proof reduces to verifying that $WC\geq0$ for any irreducible curve $C$.

-If $C$ is not $\cF$-invariant, the conclusion $WC\geq0$ follows from Lemma \ref{lem:forNON-FinvWC>=0}.
-Hence, it remains to consider the case where $C$ is $\cF$-invariant.
+\begin{proof}[Proof of Theorem \ref{mainthm:<1/4}] By the definition of the Zariski decomposition, it suffices to show that $W$ is nef and that $W\cdot \Gamma=0$ for any component $\Gamma$ of $V$.
+The latter follows from the definition of $(D,\cF)$-chains, so it remains to prove $W\cdot C\ge0$ for every irreducible curve $C$.
+If $C$ is not $\cF$-invariant, then $W\cdot C\geq0$ by Lemma~\ref{lem:forNON-FinvWC>=0}.
+Hence we may assume that $C$ is $\cF$-invariant.

-Suppose $C$ is an irreducible $\cF$-invariant curve such that $WC<0$.
-Then $C$ must lie in $N(D)$ but not be contained in $V$.
-This implies that the intersection matrix of all components of $C+V$ is negative definite.
-In particular, $C^2<0$.
+Suppose $C$ is an irreducible $\cF$-invariant curve such that $W\cdot C<0$.
+Then $C$ lies in $N(D)$ but is not contained in $V$.
+Hence the intersection matrix of the components of $C+V$ is negative definite, and in particular $C^2<0$.